 NOTE—AP is not required to transmit Quiet Time Period Setup frame when a scheduled quiet time periods arrives.
-The interference mitigation protocol is to provide an AP a tool to 71) mitigate interference.
+The interference mitigation protocol is to provide an AP a tool to (CID 11871) manage and avoid interference interference.
 How or whether AP will transmit Quiet Time Period Setup frame when a scheduled quiet time periods arrives is not in the scope of this specification.